Shutdown of ABS-CBN broadcasting: Congressional franchise to operate television and radio stations

 As prescribed by the American Insular government-era Act No. 3846, or the Radio Control Act, which became effective in 1931 (later amended in 1963), broadcasting networks require a congressional franchise to operate television and radio stations, which usually lasts for up to 25 years.
-ABS-CBN, which had been operating since June 13, 1946, made its first television broadcast on October 23, 1953, had last been granted a 25-year franchise extension on March 30, 1995, under Republic Act No. 7966 (but later implemented on May 4, 1995).
+ABS-CBN, which had been operating since July 11, 1946, made its first television broadcast on October 23, 1953, had last been granted a 25-year franchise extension on March 30, 1995, under Republic Act No. 7966 (but later implemented on May 4, 1995).
 This expired on May 4, 2020, as upheld by the Department of Justice (DOJ).

 Press freedom and democracy issues

 The Philippines is touted to have the "freest and liveliest press" in Asia, where media is considered a watchdog and a "fourth estate" helping to maintain the checks and balances of democratic governance.

 Despite this, the country is consistently ranked as one of the world's most dangerous countries for journalists.
 In May 2020, it slipped two spots down to 136th place (out of 180 countries) in the World Press Freedom Index.

 Media watchdogs such as Reporters Without Borders, the Center for Media Freedom and Responsibility, Amnesty International, the Photojournalists' Center of the Philippines (PCP), Foreign Correspondents Association of the Philippines (FOCAP), and the Consortium on Democracy and Disinformation (D&D) have noted that various forms of attacks against the press have increased since the Duterte administration came to power in 2016 – with the Philippine Daily Inquirer, news website Rappler, nonprofit media organizations like Vera Files and the Philippine Center for Investigative Journalism, and ABS-CBN being particular targets because of coverage critical of the administration.

 Many of these media watchdogs have issued statements placing the ABS-CBN broadcast stoppage in the context of systemic attacks against press freedom in the Philippines.
 Media groups and people's organizations denounced the shutdown order for being a loss of democracy, freedom of expression, and freedom of the press.

-Some groups also placed the matter in the context of attacks and harassment aimed at those that criticize the government.
+Some groups also placed the matter in the context of attacks and harassment aimed at those that criticize the government and compared it to the takeover of media outlets during martial law under Ferdinand Marcos, as well as to pressure to shutdown media outlets under different administrations.
+For example, under President Joseph Estrada, Manila Times was threatened with libel and closure, resulting in the newspaper's eventual sale from the Gokongwei family to Dante Ang, a crony of Estrada; while the Philippine Daily Inquirer was subjected to an advertising boycott.
+Both newspapers ran stories critical of Estrada.